 In Uganda, Tanzanian forces pursuing the troops of former President, Idi Amin, have been pushing northwards, towards the home province of the deposed Ugandan leader.

-In Uganda, Tanzanian forces pursuing the troops of former President, Idi Amin, have been pushing northwards, towards the home province of the deposed Ugandan leader.
+Background: In Uganda, Tanzanian forces pursuing the troops of former President, Idi Amin, have been pushing northwards, towards the home province of the deposed Ugandan leader.
 Supported by forces of the new civilian government, the Tanzanians have only encountered resistance in a few isolated areas.
 One was the town of Soroti where a three-hour battle took place before the Tanzanians ousted the pro Amin troops.
 The capture of Soroti had particular significance because it contained the flying school which had once been the pilot training centre for the now disbanded East African Community.

 SYNOPSIS: The flying school symbolised the close degree of co-operation between Uganda and neighbouring Kenya and Tanzania during the ten years of the Community's existence.
 Although the alliance collapsed in 1977 with considerable ill will on all sides, the Community flag still flew over the air base.
 The flying school was an important prestige symbol of Amin's government.